 We enjoy being together and will warmly welcome you to be part of Lavant Churches whether to join us in worship or to join in with our community activities.

 What if I have never been to church before?

 Even regular church goers are apprehensive if they visit a church that they do not know!
 Things quickly become familiar after several Sundays.

-When you arrive you will be given a pew sheet (with the notices on it and a list of bible readings that will be used) and also an order of service which will guide you through.
+When you arrive you will be given a pew sheet (with a list of bible readings that will be used) and also an order of service which will guide you through.

 Children are encouraged to be part of our church.
 We can provide themed boxes for young children to help them be engaged with a Bible story and Junior Church is available during school term time.
 In the Let's Celebrate service the talk involves the children and they often help in other parts of the service.

 If it is a communion service (when we receive the bread and wine) then please come up to the altar either to receive the bread and wine (if that is your custom) or to receive a blessing.
 You will be told when to go up!